-Don’t be a victim of dishonest auto sales involving flood salvaged cars.
+Don’t be a victim of dishonest auto sales involving flood title cars.

-The General® cares about its customers who are victims of the recent flooding in Louisiana as well as other locations impacted by flooding in recent years.
+The General cares about everyone impacted by the recent flooding in Louisiana as well as other locations impacted by flooding in recent years.

-We don’t want anyone to be victimized twice by unscrupulous auto re-sellers or unethical disaster contractors who target consumers after disasters.
-The General is a participating member of the National Insurance Crime Bureau who help consumers in the fight against fraud.
-The National Insurance Crime Bureau (1-800 Tel NICB, 1-800-835-6422) has established resources for our consumers including Auto Salvage Fraud tips, a Disaster Fraud Pamphlet and access to their FREE online VIN Check Service.
+We’re here to help you avoid being victimized twice by unethical auto re-sellers or disaster contractors who target consumers after disasters.
+That’s why we’re a participating member of the National Insurance Crime Bureau and help consumers in the fight against fraud.
+The National Insurance Crime Bureau (1-800 Tel NICB, 1-800-835-6422) has established resources for consumers including auto salvage fraud tips, a disaster fraud pamphlet and access to their FREE online VIN Check Service.

-The NICB advises consumers that “Unfortunately, natural disasters bring out dishonest salvage dealers who don’t tell you that the vehicles they’re selling are heavily water-damaged,” said NICB President and CEO Joe Wehrle.
-“Consumers need to know that these vehicles may appear advertised for sale without any indication that they were affected by the flooding.
+According to the NICB, consumers should be wary of flood title cars.
+Natural disasters bring out dishonest salvage dealers who don’t tell you that the vehicles they’re selling are heavily water-damaged,” said NICB President and CEO Joe Wehrle.
+He states, “Consumers need to know that these vehicles may appear advertised for sale without any indication that they were affected by the flooding.
 As always, buyers should be careful when considering a used vehicle purchase in the weeks and months following a disaster like this.”

 • Check the interior for flood damage.
-Look for water stains, mildew, or sand under the carpet, floor mats, and dashboard, and in the wheel well where the spare tire is stored.
+Look for water stains, mildew, or sand under the carpet, floor mats, dashboard, and wheel well — where the spare tire is stored.
 Look for fogging inside the headlights and taillights.

 • Smell the interior of the car.
 A heavy aroma of cleaners and disinfectants could be a sign that someone’s trying to mask a mold or odor problem.